cashubtc/nuts/README.md

 A description of the steps of the protocol is given in the Cashu [wallet specs](/wallet/cashu_wallet_spec.md).

 ## Specifications
-Wallets and mints `MUST` implement all mandatory specs and `MAY` implement optional specs.
+Wallets and mints `MUST` implement all mandatory specs and `CAN` implement optional specs.

 ### Mandatory
 | # | Description | Wallets | Mints |